RafaRed/Lineups/README.md

 2. Create a new Firebase Project
 - Before requesting the credentials create a Realtime Firebase project
 - Add a new web app on firebase and get your creadentials
-- Add the firebase credentials in a new 'config.jgon' file on "Lineups/server/"
+- Add the firebase credentials in a new 'config.json' file on "Lineups/server/"

 3. Create a new Unstoppable Domains Client
 - Register in https://dashboard.auth.unstoppabledomains.com/